rdegges/rdegges-www/content/2015/saying-goodbye.md

 ![Sami Sleeping with Scribbles][]
 ![Randall and Scribbles][]

 As I continued to move up in my career, I worked even harder.
-The first 3.5 years of my marriage was rough: I worked a lot, stayed home alone almost all the time, and really only hung out with Scribbles.
+The first three-and-a-half years of my marriage was rough: I worked a lot, stayed home alone almost all the time, and really only hung out with Scribbles.

 With all that time alone together, we really became best friends.
 When I woke up every morning I'd play with her and make her breakfast.
 When I worked